How to Use Your Mobile Phone for Home Internet

 How to use the hotspot feature on Android*

-3. On this screen, you can give the hotspot network a name and password, as well as change other options.
+3. Set the hotspot's network name and password, as well as change other options.

 5. On your other device, select your phone’s hotspot on the list of Wi-Fi options.